Chaemin/chicagogun_dataviz/README.md

 # chicagogun_dataviz
-A tutorial on making realtime D3.js data visualization using Twitter and gun violence dataset.
+A tutorial on making realtime D3.js data visualization using dataset from Twitter API and the Gun Violence Archive.